artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 ====================

-Any :term:`digital object` that has been uploaded and linked to an :term:`archival description` can be edited at any time by an authenticated (i.e. logged-in) user.
-To do this:
+Any :term:`digital object` that has been uploaded and linked to an :term:`archival description` or :term:`authority record` can be edited at any time by an authenticated (i.e. logged-in) user.

+To edit a digital object:

 .. |pencil| image:: images/pencil.png
    :height: 18
    :width: 18

-1. Navigate to the :term:`view page` of an existing :term:`archival description` that has an existing :term:`digital object`.
+1. Navigate to the :term:`view page` of an existing :term:`archival description` or :term:`authority record` that has an associated :term:`digital object`.
 2. Click on the "More" button in the :term:`button block`; from the menu that appears, select "Edit digital object".
 3. You will be redirected to the digital object's :term:`edit page`.
 On this